 When Rachel suggested attending the “Old South” party was “not a good look,” Chris replied, “You’re 100 percent right in 2021.
 That was not the case in 2018.
 And again, I’m not defending Rachael.
 I just know that, I don’t know, 50 million people did that in 2018.
 That was a type of party that a lot of people went to.
 And again, I’m not defending it; I didn’t go to it.”

-Since then, Chris released a separate statement announcing that he will be “stepping aside” from The Bachelor.
+Chris also released a separate statement announcing that he will be “stepping aside” from The Bachelor.
 “I have spent the last few days listening to the pain my words have caused, and I am deeply remorseful,” he wrote on Instagram on February 13.
 “My ignorance did damage to friends, colleagues and strangers alike.
 I have no one to blame but myself for what I said and the way I spoke.
 I set standards for myself and have not met them.
 I feel that with every fiber of my being.
 Now, just as I taught my children to stand up, and to own their actions, I will do the same.”

-Furthermore, Chris continues to face backlash from Bachelor Nation alumni and viewers.
-Some individuals are even calling for his replacement.
 As for Matt, he released a statement addressing the situation on February 12, writing, “I am beyond grateful to have Rachel as a mentor during this season.
 Your advocacy of BIPOC [Black, Indigenous and People of Color] people in the franchise is invaluable.
 I stand with you and the rest of the women advocating for change and accountability.”

 Be sure to tune in to new episodes of The Bachelor on ABC on Mondays at 8:00 p.m.
 ET.